Kvieta1990/ornl-pd/doc/collections/local_envs.md

     ```

     > Here, we may need to change the default name `mantid-developer` of the conda environment to something else in case to deal with different versions of `Mantid` since the package dependencies for different versions of `Mantid` may vary.

+    > Sometimes, when a new conda environment is created and activated, launching a previous `Mantid` build would fail, either due to some packages are missing or some incompatible configurations.
+In this case, one has to remove the `build` directory and run the `cmake` and `ninja` steps again -- see instructions below.

 - Assuming the default conda environment name `mantid-developer` is being used, activate the environment by,